GabiK-bat/BatCam/index.md

 This practical guide is a supplementary information of the publication: **title.** _Journal_ (authors). https://doi.org/

-_*NOTE: The camera presented in this guide has been deployed for more than 35 weeks in various field conditions, therefore it lacks the shiny new look :)_
+_*🦇 NOTE: The camera presented in this guide has been deployed for more than 35 weeks in various field conditions, therefore it lacks the shiny new look :)_

 ![image](https://user-images.githubusercontent.com/79314212/123325849-cf6f6100-d538-11eb-9b66-f23d91d5e3c4.png)